Mid Penn Bancorp, Inc. (MPB): History, Ownership, Mission, How It Works & Makes Money

 Mid Penn Bancorp, Inc.'s Current Status

-As of the end of 2024, Mid Penn Bancorp, Inc. is a publicly traded entity.
-Its common stock is listed and traded on the NASDAQ Capital Market under the ticker symbol MPB.
+Mid Penn Bancorp, Inc. is a public company traded on the NASDAQ Global Market under the ticker symbol MPB.

 Mid Penn Bancorp, Inc.'s Ownership Breakdown